roots/docs/docs/trellis/master/vagrant.md

 See the [Parallels site](https://parallels.github.io/vagrant-parallels/docs/) for more details.

-As of January 2022, the Vagrant box needs to changed as well since the default one doesn't support Ubuntu for ARM yet.
+As of January 2022, the Vagrant box needs to be changed as well since the default one doesn't support Ubuntu for ARM yet.

 Update the following two settings in `vagrant.default.yml` (or `vagrant.local.yml`)